Maheshwar5/Terraform/Developers/02 -  3Tier Architecture/README.md

 # Workout:

+* Project Infrastructure outline:
+- Public subnet, Private subnet, Route Table, IGW are dependent on VPC.

+- Elastic IP is not dependent on any resource.
+- NAT Gateway is dependent on Elastic IP & IGW.
+We publish NAT Gateway into the Public subnet.

 # Session-02: Creating a VPC

 This session is about creating VPC through Terraform.
 One should have basic knowledge of VPC.